 The California College of Barbering and Cosmetology welcomes international students.
-However CAL CBC is a private institution and is not eligible to receive funding under the California "Dream Act" (AB 540) which provides in-state tuition benefits for undocumented students and certain other students who attend or will attend public universities in California.
+CAL CBC is eligible to receive funding under the California "Dream Act" (AB 540) which provides in-state tuition benefits for undocumented students and certain other students who attend or will attend universities in California.
+Undocumented students can apply for the funding by going to www.csac.ca.gov and completing the CADAA application.
+Applications must be completed by the stated deadline of each year to be eligible to receive funding for the next Award Year.
 Undocumented AB 540 students are not eligible for federal student aid, including Pell and other grants, government loans, and federal work-study.
 Federal financial aid is also not available for students who are applying as nonimmigrant alien international students under an M-1 Visa status.